 Our World-Famous Dinosaur Track Site

-This site is world famous for the number of clear tracks discovered (more than 300), the number of individual animals that left behind unique tracks (three distinct dinosaurs and one crocodilian), and the fact that we are less than a 30-minute drive from downtown Denver.
+This site is world-famous for the number of clear tracks discovered (there are now approximately 250 at this location), the number of individual animals that left behind unique tracks (three distinct dinosaurs and one crocodilian), and the fact that we are less than a 30-minute drive from downtown Denver.

 The Crocodile Creek site is a unique frozen snapshot of a tidal channel habitat from 100 million years ago.
 The sloping edges of the channel can be seen from the trail, and in the main channel areas, there are many sandstone layers with the scratch impressions of crocodile swim tracks and several duck-billed dinosaur traces (ornithopod tracks).